IliaKani/web-larek/README.md

 # Project "Web Larёk" (from russian Larёk - kiosk/Späti )
-The online store with goods for web developers - Web stall.
+The online store with goods for web developers - Web kiosk.
 You can view the product catalog, add products to the cart and place an order.

 Stack: HTML, SCSS, TS, Webpack